jellever/StreamDivert/README.md

 Pre-compiled binaries for StreamDivert can be downloaded [here](https://github.com/jellever/StreamDivert/releases).

 ## Usage
 How do you use StreamDivert?
-Run the the tool:
+Run the the tool with administrative privileges:

 ```console
 streamdivert.exe config_file [-f]